divyanshdm13/inote/README.md

-# mynote
+# Mynote
-# Web application for storing your notes.
+# Web application for storing your notes privately.